 The themes are a tad more mature, the themes are darker, and the end results are harsher, a point that Zack Snyder recently made when he spoke about the ending of Man of Steel.
 And he was right.
 People with superpowers cannot kick the crap out of each other without any kind of consequences.

 Consequences are exactly what the Batman v Superman: Dawn of Justice Comic-Con trailer showed.
 Wayne Tower was destroyed, with numerous employees and friends of Bruce Wayne killed.
-Robin is dead, evidently at the hands of The Joker.
+In Batman v Superman, Robin is dead, evidently at the hands of The Joker.
 And while Superman did what he had to do to safeguard the lives of the people of earth, the collateral damage has led to his being protested by the public.
 More than that, he is also held responsible for the destruction in Metropolis by Congress!

 Zipping back to the Suicide Squad trailer, we see an even darker and more cynical world.
 Amanda Waller, played by Academy Award nominee Viola Davis, is building Task Force X out of some of the most nefarious, dangerous, and psychotic criminals behind bars.
 The Machiavellian fan favorite believes that she can manipulate them because, as she puts it, getting people to act against their own self-interest is what she does best.